end-4/dots-hyprland/README.md

 </div>

 ## Note for myself
-- remember to add dependencies
+- remember to add dependencies if upscale music thumbs
 ```
 go install github.com/polyfloyd/shady/cmd/shady@latest
 ```
+- requires new hyprland

 ## What will be here